 At Miron Construction, we exist to serve the communities in which we live and work, giving back whenever and wherever we can.

-2020 Community Impact$ 0 Min sponsorships and donations$ 0in in-kind services0 hoursof volunteer time
+ANNUAL Community Impact$ 0 Min sponsorships and donations$ 0in in-kind services in 2020-20210 hoursof volunteer time

 Boys & Girls Clubs

 Through our support and the support of others, Boys & Girls Clubs provide kids and teens with a safe place to develop essential skills, make lasting connections, and have fun.
 As a result, Club kids are more likely to graduate from high school, be physically active every day, and volunteer in their communities.
-In 2020, Miron was honored to donate nearly $450,000 to Boys & Girls Clubs in Green Bay, Oshkosh, Wausau, and the Fox Valley.
+Miron is honored to donate to Boys & Girls Clubs in Green Bay, Oshkosh, Wausau, and the Fox Valley.

 Miron Volunteer Program (MVP)

-Corporate giving is just one way that Miron continues to breathe life into its core value of Communities.
+Corporate giving is just one way that Miron continues to breathe life into our communities.
 Additionally, and equally valuable, is the time that staff members personally give to efforts that are near and dear to their hearts.
 This donation of time, energy, and resources takes place on an individual level as well as the corporate level and is supported through the Miron Volunteer Program (MVP).

 Kids Christmas Party